stewe/MasterThesis_code/README.md

 ## How to build the cache-enclave

+Build the enclave using the script [*sgx-cache/trusted/build.sh*](sgx-cache/trusted/build.sh).
+The optional parameter **debug** compiles the enclave in debug mode, providing more detailed information at errors.

+By default the enclave is configured with a stack size of 64 kiB and a heap size of 16 MiB.
+If you want to change these values, adapt the variables *heap* and *stack* in *build.sh*.

 ## How to start the cache with enclave

+The caching service can be started with the script file [*sgx-cache/untrusted/run.sh*](sgx-cache/untrusted/run.sh).
+Before you can run the caching service within the enclave, it needs to be build.
+Either use the dedicated script *build.sh* or execute *run.sh* with the parameter **build** (and optionally **debug**).

+Passing the parameter **debug** enables verbose logging and executes the enclave in debug mode.

 ## How to start the experiments
-Execute *experiments.sh*.
-Unless at least one of the parameters *latnum*, *latsize* *tpnum* and *tpsize* are passed, all four measurements are processed.
+Execute [*experiments.sh*](experiments.sh).
+Unless at least one of the parameters **latnum**, **latsize** **tpnum** and **tpsize** are passed, all four measurements are processed.
 The following optional parameters are available:

 * **sgx** Runs the experiments with the cache inside an SGX enclave (default without).
 * **json** Runs the experiments with JSON instead of the default format Protocol Buffers.